PRO Chess League Rules as of 12/4/2017:

 - If you need to make a change to the lineup less than 12 hours before the start of your match, the penalties will be more severe.
 Because our staff is working very hard to keep the league moving smoothly, any last second change will cause a lot of extra work for them at a time when they don’t have time to spare.
 In these cases where a change is needed on the day of the game, we will first subtract an automatic half point for your team, and also an extra half point for every game that is affected.
 If the change is requested and our staff considers that it’s so close to the start of the game that it will cause delays in the matches, then you will be forfeited for the first game that you need to change (but we will waive the automatic half point penalty in the case of this game).
 This will be solely in the discretion of our staff who will have a better understanding of the delays that a last second change will cause.
 However the future changes after that one will result in the usual half point penalty per game, on top of the half point penalty for making a lineup change on the day of the game.
 For example, if one player found out they couldn’t play at all, and their game was set to begin in 2 minutes, they may get forfeited for that game, yet you could replace them for the next three games.
 In that case you would face a half point penalty for each game.
 So in this case you would face a forfeit loss in Round 1, and three half point penalties in Rounds 2-4.
 In all of these cases of day of substitutions, boards will NOT be reordered based on rating, and instead any substitution will be a direct substitution for the player who is being removed.

 - If your team does not submit your lineup in time, you will face an automatic penalty of a half point, which will ensure that your team loses on any drawn match.
-In these cases, so that we can publish the pairings, we may decide to set your lineup to be the same exact lineup used in the previous match, and you will not have the option to change it without incurring the usual penalties.

 - In cases where you accidentally submit the wrong lineup and it's clear it's an accident, with the prime example being that on one of the rounds you accidentally put one person in the lineup by mistake and then never used them again, we may allow your team to change the lineup after the deadline if we are notified quickly.
 As an example, if you put player A on board 3 for Rounds 1,2,3 and then Player B for Round 4, and you quickly tell us that this was an honest mistake and that player A is supposed to play all four rounds, we may allow a change without penalty the first time it happens.
 Any time after that there will be the normal penalties applying.